streamnsight/oke-kubeflow-manifests/README.md

 This method uses the OCI DNS as a DNS provider.

-- Select the `letsencrypt-dns01` add-on (default)
+- Select the `letsencrypt-dns01` add-on (default) in the `deployment/overlays/kustomization.yaml` file (https and letsencrypt-http01 add-ons should be commented out)

-- Make sure you have populated the required variables in the `kubeflow.env` file
+- Make sure you have populated the required variables in the `kubeflow.env` file for
   - DNS_ZONE_COMPARTMENT_ID
   - DOMAIN_NAME